utrad-ical/circus-docs/docs/cs/execution.md

 ## Input of Your Plug-in

-Your plug-in will be invoked with an external directory mounted to `/circus`.
+Your plug-in (container) will be invoked with an external directory mounted to `/circus`.
 This directory contains the following directories and files.

 ```
 📂/circus/ (mounted to container's root)